Yiffer-xyz/yiffer.xyz-v3/README.md

 This is a Remix app, running on Cloudflare Pages.
 It's serverless and server-side rendered.
 Additional components:

-- Cloudflare D1 SQL database
+- Cloudflare D1 SQL database (sqlite)
 - Cloudflare R2 storage
 - Posthog for analytics (also Google Analytics)
 - Postmark for emailss